GoogleCloudPlatform/gcp-service-broker/README.md

 #### Set up a GCP Project <a name="project"></a>

-1. go to [Google Cloud Console](https://console.cloud.google.com) and sign up, walking through the setup wizard
+1. Go to [Google Cloud Console](https://console.cloud.google.com) and sign up, walking through the setup wizard
-1. next to the Google Cloud Platform logo in the upper left-hand corner, click the dropdown and select "Create Project"
+1. Next to the Google Cloud Platform logo in the upper left-hand corner, click the dropdown and select "Create Project"
-1. give your project a name and click "Create"
+1. Give your project a name and click "Create"
-1. when the project is created (a notification will show in the upper right), refresh the page.
+1. When the project is created (a notification will show in the upper right), refresh the page.

 #### Enable APIs <a name="apis"></a>

-1. Navigate to **API Manager > Library**.
+Enable the following services in **[API Manager > Library](https://console.cloud.google.com/apis/library)**.

 1. Enable the <a href="https://console.cloud.google.com/apis/api/cloudresourcemanager.googleapis.com/overview">Google Cloud Resource Manager API</a>
 1. Enable the <a href="https://console.cloud.google.com/apis/api/iam.googleapis.com/overview">Google Identity and Access Management (IAM) API</a>
 1. If you want to enable Cloud SQL as a service, enable the <a href="https://console.cloud.google.com/apis/api/sqladmin/overview">Cloud SQL API</a>